learnasyougo/S.O.L.I.D/README.md

  - [Interface Segregation Principle](#interface-segragation-principle)
  - [Dependency Inversion Principle](#dependency-inversion-principle)

+ *Note: The violation & solution examples given build from top to bottom, they improve the code and design step by step/principle by principle.*

 ## Single Responsibility Principle
 > A class should only have only one reason to change.
 - It relates strongly to cohesion and coupling: strive for high *cohesion*, but for low *coupling*.